 This ensures each layer of paint has a totally flat surface to stick to.
 Two coats of paint ought to be enough if you have prepared the oak kitchen cabinets properly.

-When you are done with your oak kitchen cabinet painting, hang the doors back up and admire your brighter, more beautiful kitchen.
+When you are done with painting, hang the doors back up and admire your brighter, more beautiful kitchen.
 It is always worth taking your time and doing things properly, if you want the best results, and that applies to painting kitchen cabinets, since taking your time with the painting will give a superior finish which you can enjoy for many years to come.